Zulko/gizeh/README.rst

     circle.draw(surface) # draw the circle on the surface surface.write_to_png("circle.png") # export the surface as a PNG

-You can see examples of Gizeh in action (combined with MoviePy) in `this blog post <http://zulko.github.io/blog/2014/09/20/vector-animations-with-python/>`_.
+You can see examples of Gizeh in action (combined with MoviePy to make animations) in `this blog post <http://zulko.github.io/blog/2014/09/20/vector-animations-with-python/>`_.

-Gizeh is written on top of the module `cairocffi`, which is a Python binding of the popular C library Cairo.
+Gizeh is written on top of the module ``cairocffi``, which is a Python binding of the popular C library Cairo.
 Cairo is powerful, but difficult to learn and use.
 Gizeh implements a few classes on top of Cairo that make it more intuitive.

 Installation
 --------------

 Gizeh should work on any platform and with python 2 and 3.
 If you have difficulties installing it, you can ask for help on Github.
-Gizeh depends on the Python packages `cairocffi` and `Numpy`.
+Gizeh depends on the Python packages ``cairocffi`` and ``Numpy``.
 They will both be automatically installed (if they aren't already) during the installation of Gizeh.
+If you have trouble with the installation, head to the last section of this Readme for troubleshooting.

 **From the source:** Gizeh can be installed by unzipping the source code in some directory and using this command in the same directory:
 ::